ScenarioFactory/Specflow-Samples/README.md

 **AutoWorkshop.Specs.DomainModel** - sample domain model tests.

-**AutoWorkshop.Specs.Screenplay** - implementation using the screenplay pattern.
+**AutoWorkshop.Specs.Screenplay** - sample tests using the screenplay pattern.

 **AutoWorkshop.Specs.Stateless** - sample tests using a stateless step file approach to allow maximum step re-use by non-programming QAs.
 See thoughts below.

-**AutoWorkshop.Specs** - sample web and non-UI tests with highly readable Gherkin using stateful steps.
+**AutoWorkshop.Specs** - sample web and non-UI tests using stateful steps for highly readable Gherkin.

 ### SpecFlow test suite principles

 - Provide database and other infrastructure access via stateless repositories and services.
-- Retain all SpecFlow types and parsing of SpecFlow parameters within step files.
+- Retain SpecFlow types and parsing of SpecFlow parameters within step files.
 - Avoid coupling steps to infrastructure methods.
-Pass DTOs or primitive types between them.
+Pass DTOs or primitives between them.
 - Only perform assertions in steps.
 - Only perform polling for eventually consistent values in steps, not infrastructure methods.
 - Use hooks very sparingly and with explicit method names and file locations.